RESOURCES | GLOSSARY

 Posterior Chamber: The gel-filled space in the eye bounded anteriorly by the iris and posteriorly by the retina.

-Presbyopia: A refractive disorder where the accommodative ability of the eye decreases due to physiological ageing of the crystalline lens, resulting in an inability to focus adequately near to.
+Presbyopia: A refractive disorder where the accommodative ability of the eye decreases due to physiological ageing of the crystalline lens, resulting in an inability to focus adequately on near objects.

 Sclera: The tough, white, collagenous outer layer of the eye.

-Snellen Chart: A chart for testing visual acuity, usually consisting of letters, or numbers, printed in lines of decreasing size which a patient is asked to read or identify at a fixed distance.
+Snellen Chart: A chart for measuring visual acuity, usually consisting of letters, or numbers, printed in lines of decreasing size which a patient is asked to read or identify at a fixed distance.

 Uvea: The pigmented vascular middle layer of the eye, consisting of the iris, choroid, and ciliary body.